 SR 530 Slide Memorial

-Parks worked with a professional Interpretive Team at MIG/Portico to develop a conceptual design based on the feedback from our meetings with the families, survivors and responders.
-The design is based on the principals of ADROIT, or the idea that visitors to an educationally and emotionally intense place will move through predictable stages of Arrival, Decompression, Reception, Orientation, Interpretation, and Transition/Transformation.
+To develop the conceptual design for the memorial, Parks worked with the interpretive team at MIG/Portico to organize feedback from families, survivors and responders into a cohesive design proposal.
+The design is based on the idea that visitors to an educationally and emotionally intense place will move through predictable stages of Arrival, Decompression, Reception, Orientation, Interpretation and Transition/Transformation (ANDROIT).

-After seeking feedback from families, responders, community members and the Oso Slide Memorial Committee, Parks has been able to develop the conceptual design into a 30% civil design and site plan.
-Parks and the Committee would like to thank the firms of Perteet, Inc., Reid Middleton, Minaker Architecture and Northwest Hydraulic Consultants for their generous professional services donations that have helped move the design from concept to a 30% design site plan.
+After seeking feedback from families, responders, community members and the Oso Slide Memorial Committee, Parks has further developed the conceptual design into site, grading, drainage and planting plans in preparation for construction permit submittals.
+Parks and the Committee would like to thank the firms of Perteet, Inc., Reid Middleton, Minaker Architecture and Northwest Hydraulic Consultants for their generous professional services donations that have helped move the design from concept to a constructible design.

 - Memorial Spruce Removal and Storage - Completed